kohrVid/supermarket/INSTRUCTIONS.md

 allow of the creation of rules with multiple restrictions placed on it, which is grouped into  `restriction_groups`.
 A pricing rule is only permitted to have one reward associated with it.
-Currently, this means that pricing rules with more than one restrictions may apply the same reward multiple times.
+Currently, this means that pricing rules with more than one restriction may apply the same reward multiple times.
 It is unclear to me whether this is desirable behaviour but as this represents an unusual edge-case, I am relunctant alter this functionality.